My Lenten Fast

 I cannot stress enough how important I think this is.
 If I could give only one piece of advice on how to have a successful marriage, this would be it!

 This will ultimately affect the way you relate to your spouse throughout the entire course of your relationship.
 You will likely live through both the best and the worst moments of life with that person.
 Why would you want it to be anyone other than your best friend?
-I can’t imagine trying to navigate childrearing, or any of the other stresses and difficulties that life will inevitably throw your way, with anyone other than your best friend!
+I can’t imagine trying to navigate childrearing, sickness, family/household emergencies or any of the other stresses and difficulties that life will inevitably throw your way, with anyone other than your best friend!

 Your best friend is the person who knows what you’re like at your worst, yet is still willing to put up with you. 😉 They will ultimately end up being one of your highest priorities anyway, so why wouldn’t you choose that person to marry?
 Your spouse knows you more intimately than anyone else.
 They know every one of your embarrassing, disgusting details (whether you want them to or not. 😛) Why would you want anyone other than your best friend to have that kind of incriminating material on you? 😉

 Your best friend is the person you have the most patience for, and the one you’ll do anything to fix a divide between.
 Your marriage relationship should be this strong.
 Your best friend should be the one you have chosen to be yoked to for life.
 People have actually told us, “You guys just seem to actually LIKE each other”.
 Um…yeah…we’re married!
 Is this a common thing these days?
-That people pick marriage partners they DON’T like spending time with?! 🤔
+Do people choose marriage partners they DON’T like?! 🤔

 If your current spouse isn’t your best friend, figure out a way to change that.
 Yes, it IS that important.
 Find something the two of you enjoy doing together.
 Find a way to bond.
 I GUARANTEE you, without a shadow of a doubt, this will make your relationship better.